 At time of writing, the UK as a whole is managing its response to the current Global crisis surrounding the pandemic associated with COVID-19, an illness caused by the novel coronavirus.
-There is currently a great deal of uncertainty regarding how this will impact the Company and the wider economy.
-The Company will be affected directly by the impact of the virus and government measures taken to contain it on those who undertake work for the Company and other stakeholders, including suppliers, business partners and policyholders.
-The Company could also be indirectly impacted by possible second-order effects of the virus, including downturns in the economy and investment markets and potential impacts on the judicial system.
+DAS LEI continues to be affected directly by the impact of the virus and government measures taken to contain it on those who undertake work for DAS LEI and other stakeholders, including suppliers, business partners and policyholders.
+DAS LEI continues to anticipate and respond to indirect impacts by second-order effects of the virus, including downturns in the economy and investment markets and on-going impacts on the judicial system.